 The ModeLock file

-A Ctrl-left click on StrongED's iconbar icon will open the ModeLock file which appears as below.
+-left click on StrongED's iconbar icon will open the ModeLock file which appears as below.

 The ModeLock file is in !StrED_cfg.UserPrefs.Global.ModeLock

 StrongED populates the ModeLock file automatically, when it is started, from the modes installed.
 So if you add a new mode, it will appear automatically in the ModeLock file.
 If you delete a mode, StrongED will automatically remove the relevant line, but only when quit and restarted.
 This feature works in 4.69 and 4.70.

 Each column (except for Extra mode) may have A, N or Y against the mode name.
 A means Ask.
 N means do not allow.
 Y means Alow the action.
 Anything other than these characters is treated as N.

 This ModeLock file controls how the modes therein defined react in various conditions:

 - This is the name of the mode to which the line applies.
 There are more modes available than are shown here: modes not listed in this file will be opened in BaseMode and will otherwise behave as BaseMode.
 You can delete lines which have no mode.

 - This defines whether the mode concerned should be accessible from the main Create File m -> New File -> Modes list or from the Extramode list.